tomcam/least-github-pages/docs/github-pages-jekyll-themes.md

 ### Example: Leap Day theme

-* To see how it works with a theme name containing spaces, change `_config.yml` as shown here:
+* To see how it works with a theme name containing spaces, try the Leap Day theme.
+Change `_config.yml` as shown here:

 ```
 theme: jekyll-theme-leap-day